-Whether for cargo or passengers, air transportation is among the most technologically dependent businesses across the globe.
-Aircraft usually represents advanced engineering pieces, and it is being updated to incorporate the newest advancements in information, aeronautics, and safety technology.
+Whether for cargo or passengers, air transportation is among the most technologically dependent businesses globally.
+Aircrafts usually represent advanced engineering pieces and are being updated to incorporate the newest advancements in information, aeronautics, and safety technology.

 Airline Industry